Australian Warning System

 • social media.

-Only the NT Emergency Service director, Bureau of Meteorology NT regional director or their delegates can authorise the siren.
+Only the NT Emergency Service chief officer, the Bureau of Meteorology NT regional director, or their delegates can authorise the siren.

 When you hear the siren, you should pay immediate attention.
 Listen to the announcement and follow any instructions given.